kevinokerlund/event-bundle/README.md

 // sometime later (for example when a modal opens) searchEvents.pause();

-// sometime event later (for example when a modal closes) searchEvents.resume();
+// sometime later (for example when a modal closes) searchEvents.resume();
 ```